Home/Blog/How to Become a Real Estate Transaction Coordinator (2025)

 • Build a referral kit after every closing.

-• Share before/after case studies on LinkedIn and Facebook groups.
+• Share before/after case studies on LinkedIn & Facebook.

-• Publish niche SEO posts like “How to Pass a Florida Compliance Audit.”
+• Publish niche SEO posts (e.g., “How to Pass a Florida Compliance Audit.”)

 Must-Have Tools